The Duke of Marlborough was a seventeenth/eighteenth century military commander

 1706: Victor at the Battle of Ramillies where he narrowly missed losing his own life.
 French casualties were six times those of the Allies.

-1708: Duke of Marlborough victor at the Battle of Oudenaarde and foiled the Duc de Vendome’s attempt to recover Flanders.
+1708: The Duke of Marlborough was the victor at the Battle of Oudenaarde and foiled the Duc de Vendome’s attempt to recover Flanders.
 Dismissal of Marlborough and Sarah’s political ally Robert Harley, First Earl of Oxford.

-1709: Battle of Malplaquet were the French recovered ground.
+1709: Battle of Malplaquet where the French recovered ground.

-1710: Sidney, Earl of Godolphin a Tory and major political friend of the Marlborough’s and his Whig allies were dismissed at a General Election.
+1710: Sidney, Earl of Godolphin, a Tory and major political friend of the Marlborough’s and his Whig allies were dismissed at the General Election.
 Queen Anne disliked Whigs and disapproved of the Tories trying to work with them.

-1711: Captured Bouchain from the Duc de Villars.
+1711: Marlborough captured Bouchain from the Duc de Villars.
 He was called before Parliament on trumped up charges of embezzlement as his enemies wished to overthrow his position and dismissed from all of his appointments.

 1712: Retired abroad.
 Took no further part in the affairs of the nation.